-Collaboratives are local initiatives of value to our community, but not specifically identified as priorities in our current Community Benefit & Health Improvement Plan.
-The Collaboratives below are examples of work carried out by The Partnership and others, in addition to the health improvement strategies set in our Plan.
+Collaboratives are local initiatives that are valuable to our community, but are not specifically included in our current Community Benefit & Health Improvement Plan.
+The collaboratives below are examples of work carried out by The Partnership and others, above and beyond the strategies in our Plan.

 Partnership for Concussion Awareness / Concussion Education and Testing

 Over 1 million cases of concussion occur each year in the United States.
 Even a “mild” concussion can leave invisible but disturbing symptoms like fatigue, irritability, difficulty concentrating, memory problems, and sometimes depression, according to author Jane Brody (Hard-Knock Lessons from the Concussion Files, NY Times, 2007).

 Local efforts to increase awareness about the seriousness of head injuries and concussions among youth athletes are strong.
 A formal partnership was formed with commitments to educate the community, empower health care providers, involve teachers, athletic trainers, and rehabilitative professionals, and assure awareness of the evolving science about brain injury.
 The Partnership is pleased to have been among the local organizations that participated in this initiative.